IoTone/BlockchainInABox/concepts/microenergyservice/web-api/README.md

 1. Make a copy of config.json.tpl and sae as config.json.
 You will need to modify the configuration for your demonstration use of the Microenergy mosaic and addresses.
+1.  export AWS_PROFILE=claudia (assuming you have an IAM role setup and configured in .aws/configuration with the label, claudia.)
 1. run `npm install` to grab the dependencies
 1. run `npm start` to set up the lambda project under the default name on AWS
 1. Check out the API ID in `claudia.json` (the previous step creates the file)